Asher-Chaim-Capital-Ventures/asher-chaim-capital-ventures.github.io/index.md

     #background_style: bg-info
     title: At Your Service
     services:
-      - title: Ready to Ship
+      - title: Grow Your Principle
-        text: You can use this theme as is, or you can make changes!
+        text: Allow us to find the best place where your money can reach its potential
-        icon: fa-paper-plane
+        icon: fa-seedling
-      - title: Up to Date
+      - title: Tech Forward
-        text: We update dependencies to keep things fresh.
+        text: Our experience in the tech-field seperates us from the rest, and helps us find the best available investments.
-        icon: fa-laptop-code
+        icon: fa-laptop-house
-      - title: Made with Love
+      - title: Protect Your Investment
-        text: You have to make your websites with love these days!
+        text: write something here
-        icon: fa-heart
+        icon: fa-lock-alt
       - title: Other 1
         text: Some not-so long text here.
         icon: fa-heart